 Whether you take the challenging Inca Trail or the scenic train ride to Machu Picchu, your time in “The Lost City Of The Incas” is precious.

 For most travelers, myself included, it’s the highlight of visiting Peru.
 This ancient Wonder of the World exceeded all my expectations, mostly because I got to do and see everything I’d hoped.

 Our Intrepid group got incredibly lucky after we took the train in from Ollantaytambo to Aguas Calientes, the closest town.
 The next morning when we arrived at the buses to take us to Machu Picchu, there was no line.
 Our Intrepid leader Daniel was shocked.
 He said he’s never seen this empty after more 20 years of taking tours there.
 (We were there in November, just in case you want to book a trip then!)

-Granted, the Andean gods looked down upon us and gave us an extra hour, but we still had to use our allotted half-day at the site wisely.
+Granted, the Andean gods has looked down upon us, but we still had to use our allotted half-day at the site wisely (the two allotted times to visit are 6am-12pm and 12pm-4:30pm).
 These tips will help you make the most out of your time at this bucket-list destination: